johanhedin/sdrx/doc/USING.md

 ## Output in single channel mode
-Besides playing audio when the squelch is open, `sdrx` write signal power measurements to the console while running at approximately three times a second.
+Besides playing audio when the squelch is open, `sdrx` writes signal power measurements to the console while running at approximately three times a second.

-A typical output look like this:
+A typical output looks like this:

 ```console
 ./sdrx -g 45 118.105